Chrisgreatstar/recommendation/Recommendation with implicit feedback (OCCF)/eVALS/README.md

-Contributions of element-wise Alternative Least Squares (eALS):
+Contributions of element-wise Alternative Least Squares (eALS):

 1. Design L_2 and add it to L_eALS to assign a non-uniform weight to missing data based on item popularity i.e. s_k.